bhumikalamba/bead_project/README.md

 **Who To Follow - WTF**

 - Batch Process on PySpark to filter data, get intermediary features (# of Tweets/Articles Published, # of Tweets/Articles Published in Golden Window, # of Golden Window Hits) and output the final WTF Score for Twitter users and News Sources.
--
-Associated Script *getWTF_tweetsBQ.py* with Google BigQuery connector & *getWTF.py* runs on local machine.
+Associated Script *getWTF.py* runs on local machine & *getWTF_tweetsBQ.py* with Google BigQuery connector that could be submitted as a Spark job on Google Dataproc.

 **Apply GraphAlgorithms using PySpark**